bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 | [GraphQL Storefront API](/api-docs/storefront/graphql/graphql-storefront-api-overview) | [Create a token](/api-reference/storefront/graphql-api-tokens/api-token/createtoken), Stencil context | [Create a Storefront query](/api-reference/graphql/storefront-graphql-reference) | store | `Bearer {{TOKEN}}` |
 | [Payments API](/api-docs/store-management/payment-processing) | [Create a payment access token](/api-reference/store-management/payment-processing/access-tokens/paymentsaccesstokenspost) | [Process a payment](/api-reference/store-management/payment-processing/process-payment/paymentspost) | app or store | `PAT {{TOKEN}}` |

 To obtain a dynamic token, send a request to the REST endpoint listed in the **Obtain a JWT** column or consult the article listed in the **API Description** column.
-Use an API account that has the OAuth scopes you need to make your target request.
+Use an API account with the OAuth scopes you need to make your target request.

 ### Authorization header example requests